 You could pay top dollar to have the best copywriter in the world write the most engaging, jaw-dropping content you’ve ever seen, and your page still wouldn’t be assured conversions.

-That’s because in order to accomplish its goal, your page needs one other very important thing (hint: it’s one of the other two-thirds of your conversion equation).
+That’s because to accomplish its goal, your page needs one other very important thing: targeted traffic.

 And not just any traffic.
 You need the right traffic.

 Without anyone to land on your landing page, it serves absolutely no purpose whatsoever.